zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Merely corroborative detail, intended to give artistic verisimilitude to an otherwise bald and unconvincing narrative . . .

+##### Quentin Crisp

+- Fashion is what you adopt when you don’t know who you are.

+- If there were no applause and no criticism, who would you be?

 ##### Ralph Waldo Emerson